-Based on the old FDA Pregnancy Risk letter Categories (A, B, C, D or X), Retinyl Palmitate gets Category C. It means that either studies in animal have revealed adverse effects on the fetus and there are no adequate and well-controlled studies in women, or studies in women and animals are not available.
+Based on the old FDA Pregnancy Risk letter Categories (A, B, C, D, or X), Retinyl Palmitate gets Category C. It means that either study in animal have revealed adverse effects on the fetus and there are no adequate and well-controlled studies in women, or studies in women and animals are not available.

 Category C is the confusing category.
 It could be safe or probably safe, or it could be potentially harmful.

-Is there a natural Retinyl palmitate alternatives to skin care?
+Is there a natural Retinyl palmitate alternative to skincare?

 In order to avoid the possible side effects, moms can take the natural retinyl palmitate alternative.
 Rosehip seed oil is an excellent source of trans-retinoic acid.